graphp/algorithms/README.md

 Common mathematical graph algorithms implemented in PHP

+>   You're viewing the contents of the `v0.8.x` release branch, note that active
+    development continues on another branch, see `master` branch for more details.

 >   Note: This project is in beta stage!
 Feel free to report any issues you encounter.

 ## Install